JGCRI/gcam-doc/supply_land.md

 Variable costs are the non-land shutdown costs of producing a crop, expressed per unit of output.
 They create price floors in GCAM: if the crop price falls to or below variable cost, production can fall to zero.

-GCAM represents several input costs explicitly, including fertilizer, water, and, in GCAM-Macro-KLEAM, agricultural labor and capital where applicable.
+GCAM represents several input costs explicitly, including fertilizer, water, agricultural labor and capital where applicable.
 These explicit inputs should not be double counted in the residual `varCost` category.
 Variable costs should therefore be interpreted narrowly as minimum production costs that are not otherwise represented.

 Variable costs should not include land costs, returns to capital, profits, depreciation, or owner wages.
 These value-added components are represented through land allocation, profit rates, or explicit labor and capital inputs rather than through shutdown costs.
 If labor-cost data are used in residual variable costs, they should be limited to hired labor rather than owner labor or expected farm income.